Borwick’s was the highest selling baking powder in the world.

 Borwick’s baking powder and egg powder became some of the first widely known consumer products in Britain.

 George Borwick employed 75 men and boys and 8 girls in 1861.

-Growing sales saw premises relocated to 24 Chiswell Street, Finsbury in 1864.
+Growing sales saw premises relocated to 24 Chiswell Street, Finsbury from 1864.

 Robert Hudson Borwick (1845 – 1936) and Joseph Cooksey Borwick (1847 – 1913), sons of George Borwick, entered the business in 1865 after a brief period working as manufacturing confectioners.
-By 1870 they were partners, and the firm traded as George Borwick & Sons.
+They were made partners by 1870, and the firm traded as George Borwick & Sons.

 Borwick’s baking powder won its fifth gold medal at an International Exhibition in 1882.

 George Borwick had retired to Devon by 1881, and he died in 1889.
 The value of his personal estate was estimated at £259,740.
 The firm was left to Robert and Joseph, whilst his eldest son Alfred (born 1837) inherited his estate at Walthamstow.